WebReflection/lightdown/README.md

 ### Lightdown VS HTML

-While produced output include safe HTML, bear in mind lightdown does not do any extra input sanitization: what goes in, goes out.
+While produced output contains safe HTML, bear in mind lightdown does not do any extra input sanitization: what goes in, goes out.

 If you want to be sure your text is 100% HTML safe, consider using [html-escaper](https://github.com/WebReflection/html-escaper#html-escaper--) or any other escaper.